wpm/mycroft/README.md

   A recursive neural network (either an LSTM or GRU) converts these embeddings to a single vector which a softmax layer then uses to make a label prediction.

-As a comparison baseline Mycroft also implements one non-word embedding model.

-* __Word count__

-  This model trains an SVM over TF-IDF of words.

 ## Programmatic Interface

 You can write your own Keras-based text-embedding classfiers by extending the `TextEmbeddingClassifier` base class in